How to Cool a Greenhouse

 The Growing Dome naturally creates a convection system when the hot air escapes from the top and gets replaced by cooler air from the bottom vents.

 There are two main ways to create shade in your Growing Dome.
-The first is through nature itself—select plants with large leaves.
+The first, already mentioned, is through nature itself—select plants with large leaves.
 The large leaves help shade the soil, thus keeping your greenhouse cooler.
-(The more extensive the leaves, the more transpiration!)
 Deciduous trees outside the dome, ideally on the South-West side are also a great way to shade your dome in the summer.

-The second way to create shade is with one of our custom-designed aluminet shade cloths.
+The second way to create shade to cool a greenhouse is with one of our custom-designed shade cloths.
 The shade cloth reduces the amount of summer sunlight by 50% without depriving the plants of too much light.
-They come standard with the kit and are custom made to fit each of the different Growing Dome sizes.
+They come standard with the kit and are custom-made to fit each of the different Growing Dome sizes.
 The kit also comes with strings and eye bolts for easily attaching it to the struts inside the greenhouse.
-Most Growing Dome owners put it up between April – June and take it down between September – October.
+Most Growing Dome owners put it up between April–August and take it down between September–October.

 This particular shade cloth is called Aluminet®.
 It’s made of aluminum and it doesn’t heat the inside of the Growing Dome.

-To utilize the natural geothermal capacity of the soil beneath the greenhouse, perforated 4″ pipes are placed in the perimeter raised beds then buried when filling with soil.
-We call this the Undersoil Ventilation System, previously known as the central air system, or undersoil heating & cooling system.
-The end of the pipes protrudes 3 – 6″ above the foundation wall, so the soil does not fall in.
-The ends by the above-ground pond intake air and the ends on the south side of the greenhouse exhaust air.
-Mounted in a box covering the exhaust pipes, the 12 volt, 4″ fan pulls air, though.
+To utilize the natural geothermal capacity of the soil beneath the greenhouse, perforated 4″ pipes are placed in the perimeter raised beds and then buried when filling the bed with soil.
+We call this the Undersoil Ventilation System.
+The end of the pipes protrudes 3–6″ above the foundation wall, so the soil does not fall in.
+The ends near the above-ground pond intake air and the ends on the south side of the greenhouse exhaust air.
+Mounted in a box, the 12-volt, 4″ fan pulls air, though.
 A PV solar panel mounted on the Growing Dome greenhouse powers the fan.
-At 70 cubic feet per minute (CFM), the fan pulls the hot or cool air near the pond through the pipes and soil.
+At 130 cubic feet per minute (CFM), the fan pulls the hot or cool air near the pond through the pipes and soil.
 This helps warm the soil in the winter and cool it in the summer.
 Additionally, the fan moves and circulates air in the greenhouse.

 Since we have shaded soil at 75°, and 95° air blowing through the soil….